Egbin Power conducts free medical outreach for host communities

 Speaking, the Leader of the facilitating Health team and Managing Director of Cecy Health Consult, Dr. Yomi Jaiye commended Egbin Power Plc for making it a point of duty to promote wellness in its host communities consistently over the years.

-He revealed that the 35-man medical team that conducted the outreach comprised medical officers, family physicians, internal medicine specialists, Dentists, Cardiologists, Nurses and Pharmacists.

-The Medical Officer of Health in Ijede LCDA, Dr. Tajudeen Saheed, commended Egbin Power Plc for the laudable initiative.
-“Even though we have primary and secondary health centres within the LCDA, it is important to note that this initiative of the power company is free and accessible to all.
+The Medical Officer of Health in Ijede LCDA, Dr. Tajudeen Saheed, said, “Even though we have primary and secondary health centres within the LCDA, it is important to note that this initiative of the power company is free and accessible to all.

-Also speaking, the Leader and Baale of the Ipakan Community, Chief Mustapha Lasisi, thanked the Power Generation company for giving back to the community.
+The Leader and Baale of Ipakan Community, Chief Mustapha Lasisi, thanked the Power Generation company for giving back to the community.

 “This gesture is in no small measure taking care of the prevailing health problems of some members of our community.